vaishalisjadhav/icp-8.0-html-css-group-project-2/README.md

-# Project Name : Online Language Learning Platform
+# Project Name : HELLOTALK
 ---
 ### Welcome to the online **Language Learning Platfom!** This website is designed to offer a multilingual Open Educational Resource and language learning services,allowing learners to improve their language skills and cultural knowledge.
 They provide convinience ,flexibility and ability to connect with the native speakers , allowing learners to study at their own pace and their own schedule.This platform offer a wide range of resosurces and material , including videos , interactive exercise , practce tests, which can help learners to improve their language skills quickly and efficiently.
 ---